You don't have to cram all that fresh venison in the freezer. Can it instead

 For sportsmen across the nation, freezer space comes at a premium.
-You can walk into the average outdoorsman’s garage and find an ice chest full of harvests, like big game, waterfowl and fish.
-It becomes a game of Jenga each fall when you need to carefully remove a package of elk brats and bag of goose jerky just to access bricks of ground deer.
+You can walk into the average outdoorsman's garage and find an ice chest full of big game, waterfowl, and fish.
+It becomes a game of Jenga when carefully removing a package of elk brats and bag of goose jerky just to access bricks of ground deer.

 When my freezer hit max capacity a few seasons ago, I looked to canning meat as an alternative.
 Besides just saving room in my freezer, it's opened up a bunch of new options for wild game meals.
 However, getting the end product isn't as simple as just dropping some jars in boiling water.

 One thing to take note of with canning meat is that you have to use a pressure canner.
 This is because meat has a low acidity, which doesn't have a low enough pH value to kill bacteria.
 Tomatoes and fruits have high acidity to kill bacteria, and that's why you can just use a pot of boiling water.
 Cucumbers are an exception as they also have low acidity, but the addition of vinegar during the pickling process increases the acidity to kill bacteria.

 In summary, the pressure canner kills bacteria that meat won't.
 This will save you from unnecessarily getting botulism, a foodborne illness that will give you flu-like symptoms.

 For your selection of meat, really any undesirable cut will do.
 Neck trimmings and flank steaks won't be looked at the same after canning, giving you new perspective on what normally becomes jerky or burger.
 With canning, you're also able to bypass aging since the extreme pressure shreds the meat into perfectly tender morsels.

 (Don't Miss: Chile Lime Venison Skirt Steak Fajitas)